tensorflow/tensorflow/SECURITY.md

 to not rely on this: First, it is easy to write models which must not be exposed to untrusted inputs, and second, there are bugs in any software system of sufficient complexity.
-Letting users control inputs could allow them to trigger bugs either in TensorFlow or in depending libraries.
+Letting users control inputs could allow them to trigger bugs either in TensorFlow or its dependencies.

 In general, it is good practice to isolate parts of any system which is exposed to untrusted (e.g., user-provided) inputs in a sandbox.